dennislwm/examprep-mlac01/udemy/section05.md

   - Amazon algorithm for anomaly detection
   - Unsupervised training on time series data
     - Assigns a score to each data point
+    - Works well for detecting fraud because it looks for unusual patterns in all of the data points
 - Input types
   - RecordIO-protobuf or CSV
   - Both File or Pipe mode